Creating a Rain Garden: Rain Garden Designs and Plants

 Body

 With a rain garden, use—don’t lose—the torrent of rainwater that falls on your paved areas and roof.
 As a bonus, many plants suited to a rain garden are natives, which attract local pollinators.
-Learn more about rain gardens—plus, find two rain garden plant lists and designs featuring plants for both sun and shade.
+Learn more about rain gardens, and discover two rain garden designs and plant lists—one for sun and one for shade!

 What Is a Rain Garden?